meeb/tubesync/README.md

 If you want to watch YouTube videos in particular quality or settings from your local media server, then TubeSync is for you.
-Internally, TubeSync is a web interface wrapper on `youtube-dl` and `ffmpeg` with a task scheduler.
+Internally, TubeSync is a web interface wrapper on `yt-dlp` and `ffmpeg` with a task scheduler.

-There are several other web interfaces to YouTube and `youtube-dl` all with varying features and implementations.
+There are several other web interfaces to YouTube and `yt-dlp` all with varying features and implementations.
 TubeSync's largest difference is full PVR experience of updating media servers and better selection of media formats.
 Additionally, to be as hands-free as possible, TubeSync has gradual retrying of failures with back-off timers